okjuan/virtual.book/_drafts/2023-05-14-psychoanalyze-yourself.md

 Or have these natural behaviors been hijacked by unconscious, frustrated impulses with other original agendas?
 The agenda, for example, of establishing your self-worth?

+---

+bits:
+- why do I prefer the aisle seat on planes and buses?
+I want to be able to get up whenever I want.
+I suppose this is not unrelated to my need for an exit out of things like relationships and commitments.